Fascism in the United States: National Alliance

 The National Alliance was a neo-Nazi, white supremacist political organization founded by William Luther Pierce, author of The Turner Diaries, in 1974 and based in Mill Point, West Virginia.
 It was the largest and most active neo-Nazi group in the United States in the 1990s.
-In 2002, its membership was estimated at 2,500 with an annual income of $1 million.

-Its membership declined after Pierce died in 2002, and after a split in its ranks in 2005, it became largely defunct.
+Its membership declined after Pierce died in 2002, and after a split in its ranks in 2005, it largely became defunct.
 According to the Southern Poverty Law Center, the National Alliance had lost most of its members by 2020 but is still visible in the U.S. Other groups, such as Atomwaffen Division, have taken its place.